DanJ210/DecidingVote/README.md

-# DecidingVote – Custom Two‑Side Polling & Voting Platform
+# FinalSay – Democracy's answer to 'because I said so.'

 A full‑stack web application where authenticated users create questions with two custom‑labeled sides (e.g., "Plaintiff" vs "Defense", "Option A" vs "Option B") and community members cast a single vote which they may change within a 24‑hour grace window.